 If you’re looking for news and/or politics, some good sites to add would be:

 - Wall Street Journal

 While some of these may be more partisan than others, these give you a good balance of different perspectives on the same news topic, but avoiding some of the more “skewed” or “click-bait” articles and headlines that you’ll see all over popular social media sites.

 Here are some of the other sites I follow, that I find to be very useful:

 - Anandtech – The most in-depth cell phone and computer reviews you’ll find, anywhere.

 - Ars Technica – A wide variety of tech topics, from smartphones to computers to cars.

 For consumer goods:

 - Amazon – You can follow Amazon and get real-time notifications of sales and deals.
 Be warned, that this can be 200-600+ items per day.

-- The Sweethome/The Wirecutter – A pair of sites that do a good job of reviewing home goods (The Sweethome) and tech (The Wirecutter).
-Their reviews are in-depth and while I don’t agree with all of them, they are all well done and fairly thorough.
+- The Wirecutter – The Wirecutter reviews a wide range of electronics and home goods.
+Their reviews are in-depth and while I don’t agree with all of them, they are all well done and reasonably thorough.